leftfield-geospatial/orthority/README.rst

 .. description_start

-Orthority provides a command line interface and Python API for orthorectifying drone, aerial and satellite imagery, given a camera model and DEM.
+Orthority provides a command line toolkit and Python API for orthorectifying drone, aerial and satellite imagery, given a camera model and DEM.
 It supports common frame, and RPC camera models.
 Camera parameters can be read from various file formats, or image tags.
+Related algorithms including RPC refinement and pan-sharpening, are also provided.

 .. description_end